coolanant/anant016/README.md

 <details close>
 <summary><b><i>Click to Expand </i></b></summary>
-If you are interested in some ⚡Theoretical Stuff, apart from all these projects - <a href="https://github.com/coolanant">Check my 2nd Account</a> ❤️
+If you are interested in some ⚡Theoretical Stuff, apart from all these projects - <a href="https://github.com/coolanant" target="_blank">Check my 2nd Account</a> ❤️

 </details>